paris-saclay-cds/ramp-workflow/README.md

     2. [workflows and workflow elements](rampwf/workflows) (trainable data analytics modules like a classifier or a feature extractor),
     3. [cross-valudation schemes](rampwf/cv_schemes) (guiding the evaluation procedure of the workflow), and
     4. data connectors (to feed the workflows from various data sources).
-2. [ramp-board](https://github.com/paris-saclay-cds/ramp-board), a library managing the frontend and the database of the [RAMP](http://www.ramp.studio) platform. (should may be renamed ramp-board)
+2. [ramp-board](https://github.com/paris-saclay-cds/ramp-board), a library managing the frontend and the database of the [RAMP](http://www.ramp.studio) platform.
 3. [ramp-backend](https://github.com/paris-saclay-cds/ramp-backend), a library managing the RAMP backend (training and evaluating workflow instantiations aka submissions). (doesn't exist yet)
 4. [ramp-data](https://github.com/ramp-data), an organization containing data sets on which workflows are trained and evaluated.
 5. [ramp-kits](https://github.com/ramp-kits), an organization containing *starting kits*